PEI Broadband Fund for Residents

 What activities are NOT supported?

-You are not eligible for funding if you previously received the maximum funding contribution under this program or the PEI Broadband Residential Pilot program.
+You are non-eligible for funding if the residential civic address has reached the maximum funding contribution of $5,000 under this program or the PEI Broadband Residential Pilot program.

 • Standard costs for a new customer premises connection, including connection fee, Wi-Fi router/router, ethernet adapters, or modem;